awesome-astra/docs/docs/pages/astra/create-token.md

 ??? tip "Copy values in the clipboard"

-    You can use the clipboard icons close to each parameter to clip them and copy them elsewhere.
+    You can use the clipboard icons next to each parameter to copy and paste them elsewhere.

     <img src="../../../img/astra/astra-create-token-4.png" />